Zettt/km-macros/README.md

 My favorite Keyboard Maestro macros.
-I anticipate having some descriptive text here for the macros.
-Until then, please have a look at the commit messages!
+Some of these are meant to be executed in a certain app only.
+This is normally the case when there is a "general" shortcut set like F1, ↑, or ↓.
+I have every one of these as separate groups (separated by app they're available in).

 ### Clipboard ###